autonity/docs.autonity.org/networks/testnet-piccadilly/index.md

   The _bleeding-edge_ public Testnet running the latest deployable version of the Autonity protocol
 ---

 Piccadilly is a public Testnet running the latest deployable version of the Autonity protocol.
-It is the testing environment used in the pre-MainNet [Piccadilly Circus Games Competition (PCGC) <i class='fas fa-external-link-alt'></i>](https://game.autonity.org) and may undergo re-genesis with the latest protocol implementation at the end of a game round.
+It is the testing environment used in the pre-MainNet [Piccadilly Circus Games Competition (PCGC)](https://game.autonity.org) and may undergo re-genesis with the latest protocol implementation at the end of a game round.

 Piccadilly is for participants interested in:

-- Taking part in the [Piccadilly Circus Games Competition <i class='fas fa-external-link-alt'></i>](https://game.autonity.org) and helping to develop the Autonity project.
+- Taking part in the [Piccadilly Circus Games Competition](https://game.autonity.org) and helping to develop the Autonity project.
-- Helping find bugs in Autonity (See the game's [Bug Bounty<i class='fas fa-external-link-alt'></i>](https://game.autonity.org/#tasks--points)).
+- Helping find bugs in Autonity (See the game's [Bug Bounty](https://game.autonity.org/#tasks--points)).
 - Operating node infrastructure.
 - Operating as a validator.
 - Stake delegation.